furryalien/blueprint2gcode/README.md

 - **Adaptive simplification**: Preserves detail in small features like text while simplifying larger shapes
 - **Path optimization**: Sophisticated nearest-neighbor algorithm minimizes pen travel
 - **Line joining**: Automatically connects nearby line endpoints to reduce pen lifts
-- **A4 output**: Scales images to fit A4 paper with configurable margins
+- **Multiple paper sizes**: Supports A3, A4, A5, and A6 output formats
 - **Auto-orientation**: Automatically chooses portrait or landscape based on image aspect ratio
 - **Text-friendly**: Special handling for small text and fine details
 - **Configurable**: Command-line options for all key parameters